shannon-lab/zapdos/doc/content/source/bcs/PotentialDriftOutflowBC.md

 ## Overview

 `PotentialDriftOutflowBC` is an electric field driven outflow boundary condition.
-`PotentialDriftOutflowBC` assumes a mobility coefficient of unity, the electrostatic approximation for the electric field, and a non-scaled version of the specie's density.
+`PotentialDriftOutflowBC` assumes a mobility coefficient of unity, the electrostatic approximation for the electric field, and a non-scaled version of the species' density.

 The electrostatic electric field driven outflow is defined as